Petar Radojičić: Early career

 Radojičić began his career in small town in Ljubovija, where he played for youth selections of KK Mladost.
-After two years, he decided to join the another team and move to a larger city to continue playing basketball.
+After two years, he decided to join another team and move to a larger city to continue playing basketball.
 He never signed a professional contract, because he decided to finish his education first.
 He moved in Užice to play club basketball in that city.
 After spending 4 years in Užice, he decided to continue his basketball career and education in The United States.
 In 2014 he went to college Lamar State College Port Arthur.
 He has recently transferred to Texas State University-San Marcos.
 After transferring to Texas State University, after just one month, he decides to transfer to St. Mary's University in San Antonio.
 Petar spent there last season and he is currently in the same place.

 College career

 In his first season (2014–15) in LSCPA, he averaged 4.9 points per game with the FG percentage shot 65.3% and also averaged 2.9 rebounds per game.
 In his second season in LSCPA, he played only six games because of a back injury and averaged 2.5 points and 2.8 rebounds per game.

 In 2016-17 season, he is currently playing the best season of his career where in 30 games averaging 16 points per game with the FG percentage shot 65.1% and also averaging 10.2 rebounds per game.
 Radojičić was one of five named to the region's second-team honorees after leading Region 14 in rebounds with 10.2 boards per game overall and 10.8 rebounds a game in league contests.
 The sophomore also finished third in the region in field goal percentage, shooting at a 61.5 percent clip.
 Also he started in every game for the Hawks.
 He scored 24 points twice in league games, against eventual conference champion San Jacinto College and Coastal Bend College on back-to-back dates to close out the regular season.
 His best games on the boards came against Blinn College on January 28, 2017 when he pulled down 17 rebounds, 13 of those coming on the defensive end.
 He had 14-rebound performances twice in conference and three 13-rebound league games.